inspircd/docs/docs/rules.md

 * The InspIRCd testnet at testnet.inspircd.org

-* The InspIRCd GitHub organisation
+* The InspIRCd GitHub and Codeberg organisations

 * The InspIRCd accounts on Bluesky and Mastodon